Who We Are

 And in helping to build a better community, we have found it’s helped us to build a better bank; dedicated in purpose and focused in efforts to deliver better products and services for our customers – all while re-investing into the community with grants and service.

-Over the last decade alone, Union Savings Bank and the USB Foundation together contributed nearly $10,000,000 back into our communities, and employees have volunteered thousands of hours to local non-profits.
+Over the last decade alone, Union Savings Bank and the USB Foundation together contributed over $10,000,000 back into our communities, and employees have volunteered thousands of hours to local non-profits.

 UNION SAVINGS BANK HISTORY